Activity A: Validation of the final priority list of questions by the MAC

 In each of the three previous steps to formulate policy questions, criteria were applied to define the priority ranking of the questions.
 This final fourth step is important for formalising the decision on the priority ranking of questions and notably those questions which will be addressed/answered by NIPN analysis.

-Furthermore, transparent communication about this decision to the NIPN stakeholders that have been directly involved in the various steps is crucial.
+Furthermore, transparent communication about this decision to the NIPN stakeholders which were directly involved in the various steps is crucial.
 These stakeholders are, for the most part, the ultimate audience to whom the findings of the analyses will be communicated for further action.

 It is recommended that each step and decision is documented in a transparent manner, which will also help to manage the various stakeholders’ expectations:

-- Request that the MAC validates this list of questions in an official meeting, with a formal sign-off.
-This validation is also important for obtaining approval for sharing data from data owners.
+- Request that the MAC validates this list of questions in an official meeting with a formal sign-off.
+This validation is equally important in order to obtain approval for data access from data owners.

 - The MAC will communicate their decision formally to all NIPN stakeholders, including a tentative timeline for the analysis of the priority questions.

 The ranking of the questions constitutes the basis for dialogue with the NIPN stakeholders, in particular through the MAC.
-Questions will be ranked according to their priority: meaning that the priority questions which can be answered by NIPN come first, followed by the important questions which cannot be answered by NIPN but which could be passed on to other actors to be answered (e.g. by doing a literature review or collecting new data), and finally the questions which are considered to be of a lower priority, and will not be the focus of NIPN or another actor’s analysis.
+Questions will be ranked according to their priority: meaning that the priority questions which can be answered by NIPN come first, followed by the important questions which cannot be answered by NIPN but which could be passed on to other actors or in-country fora to be answered (e.g. by doing a literature review or research or new data collection), and finally the questions which are considered to be of a lower priority, and will not be the focus of NIPN or another actor’s analysis.